Election Rules

 • Suspending a candidate’s campaigning activities for a given period of time

 The deadline for the submission of complaints is one hour after the close of polling.
-The Returning Officer will publish anonymised complaints outcomes after the election as part of their report to conference.

 Appeals